Internet-of-People/iop-flutter/README.md

 # IOP Wallet

-The user app that holds a vault with digital identities (DID and VC's).
+The user app that holds a vault with digital identities (DID and VC"s).

 ### Project setup
 ```